 The local pastries

-Head to a pasar malam (a pop-up night market) for even more local treats, such as Ramly burgers (burgers made of a beef or chicken patty, margarine, cheese, cabbage, onions, egg and various seasonings), tutu kueh (steamed rice flour snack), and muah chee (glutinous rice balls).
-These delicacies sold at pasar malams are usually extra affordable, so it’s a great way to sample authentic local flavours without breaking the bank.
+Head to a pasar malam (Malay for "night market") for even more local treats, such as Ramly burgers (burgers made of a beef or chicken patty, margarine, cheese, cabbage, onions, egg and various seasonings), tutu kueh (steamed rice flour snack), and muah chee (glutinous rice balls coated with peanut and sugar).
+These delicacies sold at various pasar malams are usually extra affordable, so it’s a great way to sample authentic local flavours without breaking the bank.
 Some pasar malams also have game stations and shopping booths, where you can buy anything from mobile phone cases to plush toys.
 Because they’re pop-ups, a big part of the fun of pasar malams is not always knowing when and where they’ll turn up.

 The street-side ice cream

 Ask any local and they’ll probably tell you that street-side ice cream carts were a staple of their childhoods.
-These ice cream-peddling carts are a common fixture in busy districts such as Orchard Road and Marina Bay, with prices as low as SGD 1 apiece.
+These ice cream-peddling carts are a common fixture in busy districts such as Orchard Road and Marina Bay, with prices as low as S$1 per piece.
 It’s not just ice cream in a ‘cup’ or ‘cone’ here, have your ice cream as a sandwich with waffle-biscuits or the iconic rainbow-coloured bread slices.
 Not to mention, having ice cream on the go is the perfect soothing salve for the tropical heat.